prasannapradhan/pn.plugin.nuzuka/readme.txt

 == Features ==

-* 100% spam proof enquiries you focus on the real ones only.
-Fake enquires get filtered automatically.
+* 100% spam proof.
+Spam and fake enquires get filtered automatically.
-* Enquiries are more relevant i.e. you know exactly what the customer wants from you.
+* Enquiries are more relevant.
+You know exactly what the customer wants from you.
-* Visually delightful and can be changed dynamically from the backend no site modification required.
+* Site Manager.
+Solves most of the site monitoring aspects.
-* Google Signin and Apple Signin for one click customer authentication and intelligence.
+* Google Signin and Apple Signin.
+One click customer authentication and intelligence.
-* Woocommerce integration to integrate all the inventory and generate bulk enquiry requirements.
+* Woocommerce integration.
+To integrate all your products and generate bulk enquiry requirements.
-* Nnventory management system maps your enquiries directly to your items.
+* Inventory Management System.
+Maps your enquiries directly to your items.
-* Customer CRM captures and manages your customer forever.
+* Customer CRM.
+Captures and manages your customer forever.
 Once a customer forever your customer.
+* Visually delightful and dynamic.
+Content can be changed from app no site modification required.

 = Why Nuzuka will work in your site =

 Nuzuka is driven by a restful APP which shares all the load externally.
-Whatever may be the issues at your hosting level Nuzuka will never stop serving your customers.
+Whatever may be the issues at your hosting level Nuzuka will never stop serving your site.
 The core platform is tested rigorously and supported by a dedicated development team.

 = Be part of our growing international community =